bbchung/clighter/README.md

 * Vim version 7.4+ with python2.x enabled
 * libclang(only 3.5 has been tested)

-Clighter only has been tested in linux platform
+Clighter only has been tested in linux platform.

 ## Options

 ### g:clighter_autostart
-Clighter will automatically start syntax highlight engine if g:clighter_autostart == `1`.
+Clighter will automatically start if g:clighter_autostart == `1`.

 Default: `1`
 ```vim